Forward Emails to Your Phone

 • MetroPCS: [your number]@mymetropcs.com

-All you have to do is create a filter (also called a rule) in your email client or Webmail settings that forwards mail from a specified sender to your phone’s email address.
-Here is how to do that for Gmail, Outlook, Outlook.com, and OS X Mail.
+All you have to do is create a filter (also called a rule) in your email client or webmail settings that forwards mail from a specified sender to your phone’s email address.
+Here is how to do that for Gmail, Outlook.com, Thunderbird, and OS X Mail.

 Gmail: -- First, add your phone’s email address to Gmail’s list of forwarding addresses.
-To do that, log in to Gmail.com, click the gear setting, and select Settings.
-Open the “Forwarding and POP/IMAP” tab and select “Add a forwarding address.”
-Enter your phone’s email address, click Next and then Proceed.
+To do that, log in to Gmail.com, click the gear icon, then "See all settings".
+Open the “Forwarding and POP/IMAP” tab and click the “Add a forwarding address” button.
+Enter your phone’s email address using the format above, click Next and then Proceed.

 Now create a Gmail filter.
-Click the “Filters” tab and choose “Create a new filter” at the bottom of the page.
-Enter the email address of that special someone whose email you want to receive via SMS in the “From” field and click “create filter with this search” at the bottom of the window.
+Click the “Filters and Blocked Addresses” tab and choose “Create a new filter” at the bottom of the page.
+Enter the email address of that special someone whose email you want to receive via text in the “From” field and click “Create filter” at the bottom of the window.

-On the next page you can choose your phone’s email address from the “forward it” drop-down list, and tell Gmail what else to do with the sender’s message (keep it in the inbox, label it, archive it, etc.) Click the blue “create filter” button and you’re done.
+On the next page you can choose your phone’s email address from the “forward it” drop-down list, and optionally tell Gmail what else to do with the sender’s message (keep it in the inbox, label it, archive it, etc.) Click the blue “Create filter” button and you’re done.

 Do NOT check the box that says, “Also apply this filter to matching conversations” unless you want every email that special someone has ever sent you delivered to your phone instantly!